Bird Collision Corps (BCC) in a Box

 TIMING: BCC runs for about 6 weeks during spring and fall migration (in Madison, it runs mid-April to June 1, and mid-September to November 1).
 The survey period should be set to capture the bulk of spring and fall bird migration through your area.
 Surveys should be completed by 9:30 AM to minimize the number of birds that are removed by scavengers.

 FINDING BIRDS: If a volunteer finds a dead bird, they collect it with a plastic zip-lock bag and fill out a data form.
 The bird must then be frozen (either at home, or at an identified drop-off site).
-The a volunteer finds a live bird, they collect it in a cloth or paper bag, fill out the data form, and bring it to a local wildlife rehabilitator.
+When a volunteer finds a live bird, they collect it in a cloth or paper bag, fill out the data form, and bring it to a local wildlife rehabilitator.

-DATA COLLECTION: Whether the bird is dead or alive, the volunteer should document it and submit an observation form using an online data portal.
+DATA COLLECTION: Whether the bird is dead or alive, the volunteer should document the collision and submit an observation form using an online data portal.
 We recommend using iNaturalist because it is free, allows for uploading photos and GPS location tagging, allows for customized forms, allows the online community to help identify birds to species, and facilitates a collaborative and engaged feeling among volunteers.
 Here is an example iNaturalist BCC project.
 Survey123 (ArcGIS), Global Bird Collision Mapper, or dBird.org are additional options.

 Starting your own BCC program